Html Css Jon Duckett Pdf Download

 Online support is available and examples of code can be downloaded.
 There are also video demos, tutorials, and reference tools.
 Whether you are a beginner or already have a blog or webpage and want to change or update its appearance, this book would be a useful resource.

-I found the material to be presented clearly and concisely.
+...moreI found the material to be presented clearly and concisely.
 It should be noted that there are no practice problems.
 The pa

-I found the material to be presented clearly and concisely.
+This book was a required text for my university level introductory website development course.
+I purchased the ebook for use on my iPad and had no issues with the digital text.
+I had previously done some work with websites via Wordpress, but I had extremely limited experience with HTML and CSS.
+I did have some experience with other programming languages like Java and Python.I found the material to be presented clearly and concisely.
 It should be noted that there are no practice problems.
 The page layout is absolutely superb.
 There is a lot of whitespace, so don't be intimidated by the high page count.
 Whereas most textbooks are dense and a slog to get through, this textbook was a genuine joy to read.
 The text is well supplemented by the accompanying website.

 The primary issue I found with this text is that some of the information is outdated.
 All in all, I would recommend this text to anyone wanting to get started with basic website development.